gurmukh-tatras/punjabi_speech_to_text_data/README.md

 each folder contains transcripts.txt file and sub folder 'audio_files' , containing raw text and corresponding audio files respectively.

 verified data is may-3 (all 3 folders)

+All data was collected from panjabi.ai
+Visit here if you wish to contribute your voice :-)